kaitsull/RUHi/README.md

 status](https://www.r-pkg.org/badges/version/RUHi)](https://CRAN.R-project.org/package=RUHi)
 <!-- badges: end -->

 The goal of RUHi is to analyze and visualize mFISH!
-Stay tuned for exciting features such as *integration with scRNA-seq data*!
+See our recent **[STAR Protocols](https://www.sciencedirect.com/science/article/pii/S2666166725005337)** publication for more!

 ## Table of Contents: